 During 2007 Romsey celebrated

-Charter by King James I with a programme
+by King James I with a programme of events from

-to be in sound economic health.
-Whilst there
+sound economic health.
+Whilst there is significant commuting

-and also, to some extent, London - it could
+and Winchester, and also, to some extent, London - it

 heavy industry in the town has long since declined,